CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 • Contract terms, renewal dates, and termination provisions for key accounts

-Records Counsel Should Gather
+Records Buyers, Sellers, Counsel, and Lenders Should Gather

 • General ledgers and trial balances for at least three full fiscal years